 - “Don’t block the exit.”

 I love this list!
-It addresses the gaslighting problems that have plagued marketing since early man drew on cave walls.
-The future of marketing boils down to being honest, having integrity and as my mother would say, “treating others the way you want to be treated.”
+It addresses the gaslighting problems that have plagued this industry.
+Good, effective marketing comes down to being honest, having integrity and “treating others the way you want to be treated.”